Mother: Dorothy (Hofert) Letterman Mengering

 March 31, 2003 - Letterman returns to his show after being out for nearly a month due to shingles.

-March 17, 2005 - Kelly Frank, a house painter who worked on Letterman's Montana ranch, is charged with plotting to kidnap Letterman's son and hold him for ransom.
+March 17, 2005 - Kelly Frank, a house painter who worked on Letterman's Montana ranch, is charged with plotting to kidnap Letterman's son for ransom.

 September 12, 2005 - Frank pleads guilty to a lesser charge and is sentenced to ten years in prison.
 In 2007, he escapes, but is later recaptured.